Waterfront Air

 Waterfront Air (海翔航空 (hoi2 coeng4 hong4 hung1)) is a Chinese airline started in 2008 with the aim of reintroducing seaplane services from Hong Kong's Victoria Harbour.
-In 2014 the airline ended plans for operating in Hong Kong and instead is focusing its operations in the Chinese mainland.
+In 2014 the airline ended plans for operating in Hong Kong and instead is focusing its operations in mainland China.

 History

 Waterfront Air was founded by Michael Agopsowicz and co-founded by Peter de Kantzow, who is the son of Sydney de Kantzow, the Australian co-founder of Cathay Pacific Airways.

 Six years after the company began, Waterfront Air HK ceased operations on 23 December 2014 without any established routes, according to Hong Kong's Companies Registry record.

-However, HaiXiang Air 海翔公務航空有限公司 will operate seaplane services in China under the English name Waterfront Air.
+As of 2015, HaiXiang Air (海翔公務航空有限公司) intended to operate seaplane services in China under the English name Waterfront Air.
 HaiXiang Air received their AOC preliminary approval in China on 10 August 2015 from the CAAC South Central branch.

 Proposed routes

 HaiXiang Air operating as Waterfront Air has planned routes between Hong Kong and Macau and Shenzhen, with an estimated flight time of 20 minutes.
 There are additional plans to extend the services to Guangzhou and other parts of Shenzhen in the near future.